mh0rst/iscsi-live/README.md

 ## Features

-* iSCSI tgt server configured to serve `/dev/nvme0n1`
+* NVMe/TCP target configured to serve `/dev/nvme0n1`
 * SSH server to allow root remote access (add your SSH key!)
 * Enables wake on lan on all network devices
 * Disables nvidia/nouveau kernel modules and turns off nvidia card with bbswitch (for laptops with optimus/prime)